Wiidookdaading Indigenous Resource Centres at Georgian

 Whatever challenges you’re facing, whether personal, academic, social or career-oriented, the Getsijig is a trustworthy confidant who can provide you with support and help maintain balance in your life.
 The Getsijig can also act as a liaison between Georgian students, staff and your home communities.
 Please contact Karen Dowan by email or call 705.728.1968, ext.
 1316.

 Indigenous student advisors

-The Indigenous student advisor provides support and guidance and may refer students to college and community resources for further support.
+Indigenous student advisors provide support and guidance and may refer students to college and community resources for further support.
 Student advisors also deliver student retention and success programs and act as a liaison between the Georgian College community and the Métis, Inuit and First Nations communities.

 Special events and promotions